Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 ![Blog-banner-02 5](./assets/git_banner4.jpg)

-## 🎉 What's New in Version 1.0.35
+## 🎉 What's New in Version 1.0.36
-* 🔄 **Seamless Resume:** Videos now automatically resume from the last saved position, ensuring a smooth viewing experience.
-* 🎯 **Smart Saving Logic:** Playback position is saved intelligently based on video length, optimizing for movies, short clips, and everything in between.
-* ▶️ **Auto-Play Next Reel:** Automatically plays the next reel when the current one ends for a continuous viewing experience.
+* 🔍 **Configurable Zoom:** `isZoomEnabled` has been moved from MediaPlayerHost to VideoPlayerConfig for better customization.
+* 🔊 **Volume Control with Gesture:** Adjust volume by dragging vertically on the right side of the player.
+This feature can be enabled or disabled using `isGestureVolumeControlEnabled`.
+* 📏 **Retrieve Media Duration:** Easily fetch the duration of a media file using the `RetrieveMediaDuration` function.
+* 🎥 **Reels Player Enhancements:** Now, you can retrieve the current reel index while playing multiple videos in a reels format.

 ## ✨ Features
 **Cross-Platform Compatibility:** Works seamlessly on iOS, Android, and Desktop platforms within Compose Multiplatform projects.